AhmadDiksa/ToDoList-App/README.md

 - Tap the "+" floating action button to add a new task.
 - Swipe tasks to reveal options like delete, star, or set details.
 - Tap a task to view and edit its details.
+- Use the calendar screen to view tasks by date.
+- Check notifications for reminders and deadlines.

 ## Technologies Used